 List Your Food Truck Equipment

-Create a complete list (including detailed measurements) of all equipment you will require for on board food prep, refrigeration, and storage.
+Create a complete list (including detailed measurements) of all equipment you will require.
+Be sure to include on-board food prep, refrigeration, and storage.
 Every single item of equipment must meet commercial health code requirements.
 The size and amount of equipment, plus food preparation counter surface, will dictate the amount of space your food truck kitchen must have.

 If you are using a used truck be sure to take exact measurements of the size of the space set aside for the kitchen.
 Make note of existing service windows, doorways, and electrical outlets.
 Make a sketch of the existing space, making note of the present flooring material, wall and ceiling surface and all heating, exhaust or air-conditioning vents.
 For a new truck, draw out a rough sketch of the dimensions and special features of the proposed construction of your mobile kitchen.

 Plan how you will use the space with your plan of the food truck equipment inside your mobile kitchen.
 Ergonomics is the number one consideration in the design of kitchen space.
 Your kitchen should be designed for maximum labor efficiency, safety and functionality.

 Make sure that there is plenty of room to move about freely when carrying hot pots and bulky supplies.
 If employees do not have to waste time and extra movement completing a task, efficiency is increased.
 Fatigue and workplace injuries will also be reduced.